Skip to content

 2. Termux on Android, via proot-distro

 Install Termux from F-Droid (the Play Store build returned in June 2024 as a separately-versioned Android 11+ build, but most install guides target F-Droid), then install proot-distro and run a Debian or Ubuntu chroot inside Termux.
+If you want the full rundown of this chroot path versus UserLAnd versus a cloud x86_64 container, see Linux Container on Android: 3 Real Options in 2026.
 Inside that chroot, install Node 20+ and npm i -g opencode-ai.
 Why the chroot?
-Two open OpenCode issues.
-Issue #21043 says the launcher misdetects the Termux environment as plain Linux and pulls the wrong arch binary; PR #21106 has been in-flight to remove the hard-exit but was not merged as of 2026-04-25.
+Issue #21043 (still open) says the launcher misdetects the Termux environment as plain Linux and pulls the wrong arch binary; PR #21106, which would have removed the hard-exit, was closed without merging.
 Feature request #22805 asking for native Termux support was closed without a maintainer commitment.
+We walk through this Android-specific path — including the exact proot-distro commands and why the misdetection happens — in our guide to running OpenCode on Android.

 3. SSH from Blink Shell into your own VPS (iOS only)